 FAA regulations, specifically, 14 CFR Part 77, establish that notification of construction or alteration in the vicinity of airports, including potential obstruction and lighting impacts, must be submitted 45 days prior to construction.
 Given the time required to conduct an aeronautical study, FAA recommends a 45- to 60-day advance notification to accommodate the extensive review process and allow timely issuance of the FAA determination letter.
-A completed FAA Form 7460-1, "Notice of Proposed Construction or Alteration" along with appropriate supplemental information will be submitted to FAA for the Proposed Project accordingly.
+A completed FAA Form 7460-1, "Notice of Proposed Construction or Alteration" along with appropriate supplemental information was submitted to FAA for the Proposed Action.
+Based on its aeronautical studies, FAA determined that the structures do not exceed obstruction standards and would not be a hazard to air navigation (FAA 2023).
+The Authority will continue to coordinate with FAA prior to and during construction to make sure all FAA requirements for construction equipment placement and lighting are met.

-Based on the preceding assessment, the Proposed Project will have no significant impact on traffic, transportation, or utilities.
+Based on the preceding assessment, the Proposed Action will have no significant impact on traffic, transportation, or utilities.
 The following outlines the measures that the Authority will take to avoid or minimize impacts.